 Thus, there is an original (and originating) indefinite stuff, from which all the heavens and the worlds in them come to be.
 This claim probably means that the original state of the universe was an indefinitely large mass of stuff that was also indefinite in its character.
 This stuff then gave rise through its own inherent power to the ingredients that themselves constitute the world as we perceive it.

 A testimony about Anaximander from Pseudo-Plutarch (12A10) says that “Something productive of hot and cold was separated off from the eternal at the genesis of this world and from this a sphere of flame grew around the air around the earth like the bark around a tree.”
-Neither the cause nor the precise process of separation is explained, but it is probable that Anaximander would have thought of the original source of change as part of the character of the indefinite itself.
+Neither the cause nor the precise process of separation is explained, but it is probable that Anaximander would have thought of motion as innate and so that the original source of change was part of the character of the indefinite itself.
 The passage from Simplicius shows that Anaximander does not think that the eternal indefinite stuff gives rise directly to the cosmos as we know it.
-Rather, the apeiron somehow generates the opposites hot and cold.
+Rather, relying on a semi-biological model, Anaximander claims that the apeiron somehow generates the opposites hot and cold.
 Hot and cold are themselves stuffs with powers; and it is the actions of these stuffs/powers that produce the things that come to be in our world.
 The opposites act on, dominate, and contain each other, producing a regulated structure; thus things pass away into those things from which they came to be.
 It is this structured arrangement that Anaximander refers to when he speaks of justice and reparation.
 Over the course of time, the cycles of the seasons, the rotations of the heavens, and other sorts of cyclical change (including coming-to-be and passing-away) are regulated and thus form a system.
 This system, ruled by the justice of the ordering of time is in sharp contrast with the chaotic and capricious world of the personified Greek gods who interfere in the workings of the heavens and in the affairs of human beings (Kahn 1985a, Vlastos 1947, Guthrie 1962).

-The pattern that can be seen in Thales and Anaximander of an original basic stuff giving rise to the phenomena of the cosmos continues in the views of the third of the Milesians, Anaximenes.
+The pattern that can be seen in Thales and Anaximander of an original stuff giving rise to the phenomena of the cosmos continues in the views of the third of the Milesians, Anaximenes.
 He replaces Anaximander's apeiron with air, thus eliminating the first stage of the coming-to-be of the cosmos (the something productive of hot and cold).
 Rather, he returns to an originating stuff more like Thales' water.
 In 13A5, Aristotle's associate Theophrastus, quoted by Simplicius, speculates that Anaximenes chose air because he agreed that a basic principle must be neutral (as Anaximander's apeiron is) but not so lacking in properties that it seems to be nothing at all.
 Air can apparently take on various properties of color, temperature, humidity, motion, taste, and smell.
 Moreover, according to Theophrastus, Anaximenes explicitly states the natural mechanism for change; it is the condensation and rarefaction of air that naturally determine the particular characters of the things produced from the originating stuff.
 Rarified, air becomes fire; more and more condensed, it becomes progressively wind, cloud, water, earth, and finally stones.
 “The rest,” says Theophrastus, “come to be from these.”
 Plutarch says that condensation and rarefaction are connected with cooling and heating, and he gives the example of breath (13B1).
 Releasing air from the mouth with compressed lips produces cool air (as in cooling soup by blowing on it), but relaxed lips produce warm air (as when one blows on cold hands to warm them up).

 Living in the last years of the 6th c. and the beginning of the 5th, Xenophanes and Heraclitus continue the Milesian interest in the nature of the physical world, and both offer cosmological accounts; yet they go further than the Milesians not only through their focus on the human subject and the expanded range of their physical explanations, but by investigating the nature of inquiry itself.
 Both explore the possibility of human understanding and question its limits.
 Recent work on Xenophanes' epistemology and his cosmology has made much of his scientific work clearer and more impressive (Lesher 1992, Mourelatos 2008).
 He has, to a great extent, been rescued from his traditional status as a minor traveling poet-sage who railed against the glorification of athletes and made some interesting comments about the relativity of human conceptions of the gods.
-Instead, he has come to be seen as an original thinker in his own right who influenced later philosophers trying to distinguish the realms of the human and the divine, and exploring the possibility that human beings can gain knowledge and wisdom, i.e., are able to have a god's eye view of things and understand them.
+Instead, he has come to be seen as an original thinker in his own right who influenced later philosophers trying to characterize the realms of the human and the divine, and exploring the possibility that human beings can gain genuine knowledge and wisdom, i.e., are able to have a god's eye view of things and understand them (Curd 2013, Mogyoródi 2002 and 2006).

 Xenophanes claims that all meteorological phenomena are clouds, colored, moving, incandescent: rainbow, St. Elmo's Fire, the sun, the moon.
 Clouds are fed by exhalations from the land and sea (mixtures of earth and water).
 The motions of earth and water, and hence of clouds, account for all the things we find around us.
 His explanations of meteorological and heavenly phenomena lead to a naturalistic science: